betterscientificsoftware/bssw.io/CuratedContent/LanguageReferenceOnLine.md

 From formal specifications, we move on to *implementations* which take the form of language and/or compiler *reference* manuals together with *standard library* reference manuals.
 These documents are created by each *vendor* that supports a given compiler.
+Hardware vendors are obligated to provide compilers that support their hardware.
+So most, but not all, compiler vendors are also hardware vendors.
+Notably, GNU, Portland Group and Clang compiler vendors are not associated with any particular hardware.
 It can take many years for vendors to update their implementations to conform to new language standards.
 It is not uncommon for a language/compiler reference manual or standard library to depart from a formal language specification in various ways especially as it is transitioning to a new standard.